-By default, the swap file is created in the same location as the virtual machine's configuration file, which may either be on a VMFS datastore, a vSAN datastore or a VVol datastore.
-On a vSAN datastore or a VVol datastore, the swap file is created as a separate vSAN or VVol object.
+By default, the swap file is created in the same location as the virtual machine's configuration file, which could either be on a VMFS datastore, a vSAN datastore or a VVol datastore.
+On a vSAN datastore or a VVol datastore, the swap file is created as a separate vSANor VVol object.

-The ESXi host creates a swap file when a virtual machine is powered on.
+A swap file is created by the ESXi host when a virtual machine is powered on.
 If this file cannot be created, the virtual machine cannot power on.
 Instead of accepting the default, you can also:

 Use per-virtual machine configuration options to change the datastore to another shared storage location.

 Use host-local swap, which allows you to specify a datastore stored locally on the host.
 This allows you to swap at a per-host level, saving space on the SAN.
 However, it can lead to a slight degradation in performance for vSphere vMotion because pages swapped to a local swap file on the source host must be transferred across the network to the destination host.
-Currently vSAN and VVol datastores cannot be specified for host-local swap.
+Please note that currently vSAN and VVol datastores cannot be specified for host-local swap.